LogiDaBear/LogiDaBear/README.md

-- 👋 Hi, I’m @LogiDaBear
+- 👋 Hi, I’m Logan Reese
 - 👀 I’m interested in coding especially with Python
-- 🌱 I’m currently learning all different types of coding languages and topics regarding the computer science field
+- 🌱 I’m currently learning all different types of coding languages.
+The more the better.
 - 📫 How to reach me: lreese2112@gmail.com

 <!---